RaviW1/osu_game_proj/README.md

 2 to shoot a projectile
 3 to heal
 t or y to cycle between displayed blocks
-u or i to cycle displayed charm
+I to open Charms Inventory
 o or p to cycle currently shown enemy
 Left click on top left of game window to switch to level 1 Right click on top right of game window to switch to level 2